Patient education: Food allergy treatment and avoidance (Beyond the Basics)

 Saliva and other bodily fluids can potentially expose an allergic person to food allergens.
 Kissing or sharing straws, glasses, or utensils are the most likely ways that saliva may be spread from one person to another.
 Based upon a study of peanut butter, waiting several hours after eating an allergenic food and then eating a nonallergenic food(s) seems to reduce the level of allergen in the saliva and is suggested.

 It is theoretically possible to have a food allergy reaction after other forms of contact, such as sexual intercourse or a blood transfusion.
 However, this type of reaction is uncommon.
-The partner of a person with a food allergy can consider not eating large amounts of the allergen before sex to further reduce this risk.

 FOOD ALLERGY TREATMENT PLAN